epam/edp-install/docs/user-guide/add-cd-pipeline.md

 Admin Console provides the ability to deploy an environment on your own and specify the essential components as well.

 Navigate to the **Continuous Delivery** section on the left-side navigation bar and click the Create button.
-Once clicked, the four-step menu will appear:
+Once clicked, the three-step menu will appear:

 * The Pipeline Menu
 * The Applications Menu